B&B accommodation in recently refurbished rooms at this 16th Century Cambridge College.

 The rate includes a full English Breakfast, served in the Buttery Dining Room between 08.00am -10.00am, which is located in 2nd Court, next to the College Bar.
 The college is unable to offer dinner.

-The College Bar, is open from 12.30pm -2.30pm and again from 6.30pm -11.00pm (10.30pm on a Sunday), their is a range of snack foods available, Fairtrade tea and coffee and also a selection of International lagers and local beers.
-Plus a superb range of wines and champagnes, including the college's own labelled port and sherry.
+The College Bar, is open from 12.30pm -11.00pm (10.30pm on a Sunday), there is a range of crisps, Ice creams, nuts available, tea and Illy coffee and also a selection of International and local lagers and local beers We also stock a good range of Gins and Fevertree Tonics.
+Plus a superb range of wines and champagnes, including our house Champage Pol Roger and the college's own labelled port and sherry.
 These make for the perfect gift and a permanent reminder of your stay at St Johns.
 It is one of the best traditional colleges.

 Grounds and gardens